jacintak/jacintak.github.io/docs/teaching/GLM/lectures/04-GLM.md

 **Question 4** - What is the function to conduct an Poisson regression in R?

 ### Melanoma tumor thickness and survival
 Data is `Melanoma` from `MASS`.
-I have maniuplated the data so it is suitable for analysis - code below.
+I have manipulated the data so it is suitable for analysis - code below.

 ```r
 Melanoma <- MASS::Melanoma